apkendall10/cs766project/README.md

 | 3    | 0.8011  | 22.8159  |
 | 4    | 0.8800   | 24.7497  |

 Second, since the GAN generator is trained specifically to fool the GAN discriminator, it tended to produce image artifacts that fooled the discriminator, but did not actually improve the deblur process.
-We believe that additional training could help the discriminator identify these artifacts, leading to positive pressure on the generator to not include them.
+We believe that additional training would help the discriminator discriminate between these artifacts and true sharp images.

+The performance of CNN + RL was comparable to the UNET with better PSNR and worse SSIM.
+This result was surprising because the CNN was trained to predict uniform gaussian blur, and the images had spatially varying and diverse types of blur.
+These results show that the assumption of localized blur is reasonable, and that various blur types can be modeled as gaussian.

+The runtime was significantly higher than other methods for two reasons.
+First, the algorithm was applied to a full sized image instead of the smaller images used for the UNET and GAN.
+Second, for each image, the CNN had to predict 25 kernels, and the RL algorithm recovered 25 patches, multiplying the computational time.

+Another difficulty arose from the RL algorithm when stitching the images together.
+The RL algorithm will produce a recovered image with very distinct artifacts that are present on the image edges.
+When the large image was reconstructed, the grid-like structure from these artifacts was clearly visible.
+To improve this, the image patch that is passed to the RL algorithm is slightly larger than the original patch predicted on.
+The resulting image patch is then cropped from this slightly larger patch, and used to reconstruct the larger image.
+This method provided a marginal increase in metrics, a substantial improvement in subjective visual quality, but at the cost of increased computational time.

 ## Challenges

-One challenge in tuning the hyperparameters for the end-to-end network is that the training time on our current hardware is costly.
-It took 16 hours to train the end-to-end network over 2 iterations of 25,000 images.
-This time horizon increases the cost of experimenting with different hyperparameters or network architecture.
+One challenge in tuning the hyperparameters for the end-to-end networks is that the training time on our current hardware is costly.
+It took 16 hours to train the end-to-end network over 2 iterations of 25,000 relatively small images.
+This time horizon increases the cost of experimenting with different hyperparameters, training image sets. and network architecture.
+This was especially clear with the GAN network, where we did not achieve convergence in performance.

 ## Conclusion

+Phase I shows the CNN + RL performs strongly in predicting the blur sigma for an image patch and is the best method for that setting.
+Phase II metrics for the recovered image were worse than the blurry baseline.
+This approach is limited to the deblurring capabilities of the RL algorithm and the scope of CNN training.
+For example, it requires prior knowledge of the kernel sigma.
+Thus the training set is limited to artificial blurs.
+Visually, the recovered images look sharper.
+But some of the artifacts left by the RL algorithm and the stitching method remain.
+Future work could include producing and training with natural datasets with varying blurs and known kernels, and exploring different metrics.

-Our results show that learning based methods outperform non-learning based approaches.
-We also can see that end-to-end networks outperform blur prediction combined with other algorithms, especially in realistic situations where the blur kernel is not known.
+Our results also show that end-to-end methods can outperform non-learning based approaches and are likely to outperform blur prediction combined with other algorithms, especially in realistic situations where the blur kernel is not known.
+Further improvements can be made by longer training and more hyperparameter tuning, especially for the GAN network where the performance depends on both the generator and discriminator network performance.

-The biggest downside to end-to-end and learning based approaches is the amount of data required and the amount of training time needed.
-Even the performance time of evaluation can be significant in end-to-end methods.
+One downside to end-to-end and learning based approaches is the amount of data required and the amount of training time needed.
+Even the computational time of evaluation can be significant in end-to-end methods.
 In narrow situations like uniform blur, there is space for faster algorithmic based methods.

 ## References